peteroupc/peteroupc.github.io/bernoulli.md

 1. If _y_/_z_ is 0, return 0.
 2. Generate an unbiased random bit.
 If that bit is 1 (which happens with probability 1/2), return a number that is 1 with probability _y_/_z_ and 0 otherwise.
-3. Generate a uniform(0, 1) random number _u_, if _u_ wasn't generated yet.
+3. Generate a uniform(0, 1) random variate _u_, if _u_ wasn't generated yet.
 4. [**Sample from the number _u_**](#Algorithms), then generate a number that is 1 with probability _y_/_z_ and 0 otherwise.
 If the call returns 1 and the number generated is 1, return 0.
 Otherwise, go to step 2.

 <a id=Requests_and_Open_Questions></a>
 ## Requests and Open Questions

 1. Let a permutation class (such as numbers in descending order) and two continuous probability distributions D and E be given.
-Consider the following algorithm: Generate a sequence of independent random numbers (where the first is distributed as D and the rest as E) until the sequence no longer follows the permutation class, then return _n_, which is how many numbers were generated this way, minus 1.
+Consider the following algorithm: Generate a sequence of independent random variates (where the first is distributed as D and the rest as E) until the sequence no longer follows the permutation class, then return _n_, which is how many numbers were generated this way, minus 1.
 In this case:
     1. What is the probability that _n_ is returned?
     2. What is the probability that _n_ is odd or even or belongs to a certain class of numbers?
     3. What is the distribution function (CDF) of the first generated number given that _n_ is odd, or that _n_ is even?